jackcucu/java-internship/README.md

 - Package `com.expertsoft.model` contains domain model classes, such as `Order`, `Customer` and `Product`

-- Package `com.expetsoft.tasks` contains task classes with missing implementation for some of the methods.
-This includes:
+- Package `com.expetsoft.tasks` contains task classes with missing implementation for some of the methods.asdasd This includes:
   - `com.expertsoft.tasks.OrderStats` - implement methods
   to collect statistical information about customers and orders of the shop using Stream API ddd